learn-co-curriculum/programming-univbasics-3-build-a-calculator-lab/README.md

 ## Introduction

 Calculators can be very useful devices in day-to-day activities.
-You've likely used a calculator to  add up bills for this month or calculate tip at a restaurant.
+You've likely used a calculator to add up bills for this month or calculate the tip at a restaurant.
 We're going to take our arithmetic knowledge and put it to the test by writing functions that will do basic math calculations for us, just like we can see in IRB.